Matrix Infinitely Divisible Series: Tail Inequalities and Their Applications: Abstract

 \section{Abstract}

 In this paper, we study tail inequalities of the largest eigenvalue of a matrix infinitely divisible (i.d.) series, which is a finite sum of fixed matrices weighted by i.d. random variables.
 We obtain several types of tail inequalities, including Bennett-type and Bernstein-type inequalities.
 This allows us to further bound the expectation of the spectral norm of a matrix i.d. series.
 Moreover, by developing a new lower-bound function for $Q(s)=(s+1)\log(s+1)-s$ that appears in the Bennett-type inequality, we derive a tighter tail inequality of the largest eigenvalue of the matrix i.d. series than the Bernstein-type inequality when the matrix dimension is high.
 The resulting lower-bound function is of independent interest and can improve any Bennett-type concentration inequality that involves the function $Q(s)$.
 The class of i.d. probability distributions is large and includes Gaussian and Poisson distributions, among many others.
 Therefore, our results encompass the existing work \cite{tropp2012user} on matrix Gaussian series as a special case.
-Lastly, we show that the tail inequalities of a matrix i.d. series have applications in several optimization problems including the chance constrained optimization problem and the quadratic optimization problem with orthogonality constraints.
+Lastly, we show that the tail inequalities of a matrix i.d. series have applications in several optimization problems including the chance constrained optimization problem and the quadratic optimization problem with orthogonality constraints. {In addition, we also use the resulting tail bounds to show that random matrices constructed from i.d. random variables satisfy the restricted isometry property (RIP) when it acts as a measurement matrix in compressed sensing.}